• Menu

 Seaweed forecasts by the experts have historically been quite accurate.

-Whether it landed in Cancun, Chetumal, Tulum or the Riviera Maya depended much upon atmospheric conditions such as trade winds.
+Whether it lands in Cancun, Chetumal, Tulum or the Riviera Maya will depend much upon atmospheric conditions such as trade winds.

-According to the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico, based on offshore conditions in December 2021, the seaweed forecast for 2022 suggested it would be another major Sargassum year.
-Unfortunately their forecast for 2022 was accurate.
+According to the University of South Florida’s Outlook of Sargassum blooms in the Caribbean Sea and Gulf of Mexico, based on offshore conditions, the seaweed forecast for 2025 suggests it will be a record-breaking Sargassum year.

 Woman standing in front of Tulum seaweed in 2022.

-Seaweed on the beach in Tulum in May 2022.
-(Credit: Patti Morrow Luggage and Lipstick)
+Seaweed on the beach in Tulum.
+Credit: Patti Morrow Luggage and Lipstick)

 How is the government dealing with the seaweed problem in Tulum, Playa del Carmen and Mexico’s Caribbean Coast?

-Declaring a State of Emergency enabled local authorities to access funding to combat the volume of seaweed by removing accumulations and blocking it by various methods.
+Declaring a State of Emergency allows local authorities to get funding to combat seaweed by removing accumulations and blocking it by various methods.

 Tulum and Chetumal have often been hit the worst.
 But it’s important to note that from Tulum to Cancun seaweed conditions can change daily depending on tides and water temperature.